supritha-rajashekar/Supritha_s67_Attendance_management_project/README.md

   - Kept validation for the status (`Present` / `Absent`), marking anything else as `Invalid` with a warning.
 - Kept file saving (from Part 6) for students, courses, and attendance.

+## Part 8 – AttendanceService with Overloaded Methods

+In this part, we:

+- Introduced an `AttendanceService` class to manage attendance in a central place.
+- Implemented overloaded methods:
+  - `markAttendance(int studentId, int courseId, String status)`
+  - `markAttendance(Student student, Course course, String status)`
+  - `getAttendanceForStudent(int studentId)`
+  - `getAttendanceForStudent(Student student)`
+- Updated `Main` to:
+  - Use both overloads of `markAttendance` to record attendance.
+  - Demonstrate both overloads of `getAttendanceForStudent` and print results.
+- Continued saving attendance records to `Attendance_log.txt` using `FileStorageService`.

 ## Folder Structure

 Attendance/